AntennaHouse/analysis-utility/README.md

 - `-format annotate` (the default) generates a PDF version of the formatted source document that has additional PDF annotations and PDF layers.
 - `-format report` generates a PDF report that includes a copy of every page that contains an analysis error.

+The PDF opens automatically unless `-show no` is specified.

 ### `-format annotate`

 This runs an XSLT 1.0 stylesheet and requires `msxsl.exe`, `xsltproc.exe`, or `java.exe` to be on the PATH.
 The script will use the first of these that it finds, or a specific processor can be selected with the `-transformer` parameter.

 `msxsl.exe` can be downloaded from https://www.microsoft.com/en-us/download/details.aspx?id=21714

 The script uses its built-in `annotate.xsl` stylesheet to annotate the Area Tree XML for the formatted document with indications of the error areas.
 An alternative XSLT stylesheet can be specified with the `-xslt` parameter.
 Additional options and parameters can be passed to the XSLT processor with the `-xsltparam` parameter.
-The options and parameters must be in the correct syntax for the XSLT processor that will be used, since the `-xsltparam` value is not modified before being used.
+The options and parameters must be in the correct syntax for the XSLT processor that will be used, because the `-xsltparam` value is not modified before being used.

 ### `-format report`

 This runs the built-in `compact-report.xsl` XSLT 3.0 stylesheet and requires `java.exe` to be on the PATH.

-The stylesheet generates a PDF report .
+The stylesheet generates a PDF report.
 An alternative XSLT stylesheet can be specified with the `-xslt` parameter.
 Additional options and parameters can be passed to the XSLT processor with the `-xsltparam` parameter.
-The options and parameters must be in the correct syntax for the XSLT processor that will be used, since the `-xsltparam` value is not modified before being used.
+The options and parameters must be in the correct syntax for the XSLT processor that will be used, because the `-xsltparam` value is not modified before being used.

 ## Linux

 ````
 usage: analyzer.sh -d file [-format format] [-lang lang]
-                   [-ahfcmd AHFCmd] [-opt "options\]
+                   [-ahfcmd AHFCmd] [-opt "options"]
                    [-xslt xslt] [-xsltparam "xslt-params" ]
                    [-pdfver pdfver]
     echo